 What platforms are mostly used for multichannel selling?

-There are two main types of platforms most used for multichannel selling, which are:
+There are 4 main types of platforms most used for multichannel selling, which are:

 - Marketplaces: These are giant online shopping malls like Amazon, eBay, or Walmart, where you list your products alongside millions of others.
 They’re great for reaching a vast audience but come with fees and competition.